Ukraine asks G7 to step up arms supply, pressure on Russia

 “We need this agreement, and we will have it,” he said.

-Borrell said it was important for the G-7 meeting to present a “united front” – a sentiment echoed by British Foreign Secretary Liz Truss ahead of the talks Friday.
+The group issued a series of broad statements late Friday, pledging to support the rollout of COVID-19 vaccines in poor countries and emphasizing the need to better prepare for humanitarian emergencies.

-“It’s very important at this time that we keep up the pressure on Vladimir Putin by supplying more weapons to Ukraine and by increasing the sanctions,” she said.
-“G-7 unity is vital during this crisis to protect freedom and democracy.”
+They noted the risk of climate change increasing political, social and economic instability, making it harder for vulnerable countries to tackle the causes and impacts of global warming.

-German Foreign Minister Annalena Baerbock warned that failure to unblock millions of tons of grain stuck in Ukraine, a major agricultural exporter — could cause severe food shortages in future.
+The meeting’s host, German Foreign Minister Annalena Baerbock, highlighted the links between the war in Ukraine and other crises by warning that failure to unblock millions of tons of grain stuck in the country could cause severe food shortages elsewhere.

 “We can only see the tip of the iceberg at the moment,” she said.
 “We all know that (…) if climate crisis hits in summer around the world, the situation will get even worse.”